magento/devdocs/guides/v1.0/architecture/index-cache/indexing.md

 *	list reindex: processing a set of dictionary entries; responsibility of `executeList($ids)`, where `$ids` is an array of entity IDs
 *	full reindex: processing all entities from a specific dictionary; responsibility of `executeFull()`

-<h3 id="m2devgde-indexing-customconfiguration">Indexer Configuration</h3>
+<h3 id="m2devgde-indexing-customconfiguration">Indexer configuration</h3>

-In the the `etc` directory of your module add `indexer.xml` file where you declare the following:
+In the the `etc` directory of your module, add `indexer.xml` with the following:

 *	indexer ID
 *	indexer class name